What is Gift Aid for College? How Does it Differ From Self-Help Aid For College?

 How do I minimize the need for self-help aid?

-You can actively seek out and apply for scholarships and grants to minimize the need for self-help aid.
-This involves researching opportunities, meeting eligibility requirements, and submitting strong applications.
+To minimize the need for self-help aid, you can actively seek out and apply for scholarships and grants.
+This involves researching opportunities, meeting eligibility requirements, and submitting solid applications.

 What is gift aid?